mattheimer/vibe-headers/README.md

 Since my goal was to see how fast vibe coding could solve my problem I wanted to get something out the door as fast as possible.
 Even some of the refinements weren't required but they made the plug-in more general purpose and took minimal time.
 Ideas for future changes:

-* It might be nice to use [optional_host_permissions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/optional_host_permissions) with the permissions API in the future to avoid requesting.
+* It might be nice to use [optional_host_permissions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/optional_host_permissions) with the permissions API in the future to avoid requesting permissions for all sites.
 * Improve the UI.
 It is a bit uninspired and small.
 It's funny because it is kind of the stereotypical UI that a backend developer might create.
 * Edit rules.
 You can add and remove rules but not edit them.